Dynatrace/dynatrace-configuration-as-code/documentation/docs/configuration/yaml_config.md

 Anything in the base `email` configuration is still applied, unless it's re-defined in the `.{GROUP}` or `.{Environment}` config.

-**If both environment and group configurations are defined, then environment is preferred over the group configuration.**
+> :warning: If both environment and group configurations are defined, then environment is preferred over the group configuration.

-### Referencing other Configurations
+### Referencing other configurations

-In many cases one auto-deployed Dynatrace configuration will depend on another one.

-E.g. Where most configurations depend on the management-zone defined in `projects/infrastructure/management-zone`
+In many cases, one auto-deployed Dynatrace configuration will depend on another one.
+E.g., where most configurations depend on the management-zone defined in `projects/infrastructure/management-zone`

 The tool allows your configuration to reference either the `name` or `id` of the Dynatrace object of another configuration created on the cluster.